-Strategy and Business Overview Information about the Airports and Development Plans
+Strategy and Business Overview

+Information about the Airports and Development Plans

-UAG holds five civil airports.
+UAG holds six civil airports.
 Three of them - Kutaisi, Ambrolauri and Mestia airports are fully operated by UAG itself.
 Tbilisi and Batumi International Airports are handed over to private companies - "TAV Urban Georgia" LLC and "TAV Batumi Operations" LLC for management.
 However, the property of these airports belongs to UAG and the aviation security in these airports is provided by UAG.
 In addition, UAG carries out monitoring of management of the airports by the management companies.
+Telavi Airport assets were contributed to UAG capital on 2 October 2023.
+The plan is to build a new international airport that will be operated by the Company.